 Hi there!
 My name is Crystal Lin and I am in my third year at Berkeley as an Applied Mathematics and Economics major.
 I joined the Hep B Project because I wanted to rid the negative stigma surrounding Hep B by educating the community.

 As Finance Director, I must make sure our club has sufficient funds in order for the clinic, outreach, internal affairs, and technology branches of the organization to run smoothly and attain their goals.
 The main method of accomplishing this task is through applying to grants!
 During my time on the leadership committee, I hope to establish more sources of funding so that the Hep B Project can continue to work towards its mission and better serve the community

 Hi!
 I’m Sophia!
-I am currently a sophomore planning to major in Public Health and minor in CS or Data Science.
+I am currently a junior majoring in Public Health and minoring in Data Science.
 I first joined HepB Project the spring of my freshman year because I wanted to help provide access to healthcare, experience clinical opportunities, and give back to the community.
 At first, I wasn’t too familiar with Hepatitis B’s effect on the body and its prevalence in the API community.
 But after being in this club for a year, I’ve become an advocate for eradicating Hepatitis B.